 This first set of attacks against BLM, beginning on April 29th, lasted a mere 30 minutes.
 They came from six IP addresses and generated a little under 15,000 connections.
 A single method of attack and very few resources were brought into play, making this small action only temporarily effective at best.
 That evening five different IP addresses conducted another attack against the BLM website that topped off at over 158,000 connections over a period of an hour.

 During this attack @_s1ege posted Twitter comments taking credit.
 Alongside photos that showed the Black Lives Matter website had been temporarily taken down by this attack, s1ege posted a photo of the software he was using, “BlackHorizon”.

 Shortly after the tweets and HackRead publication, we witnessed an increase in attack frequency and variety.
-Only a portion of these had a similar behavioral profile on the network to those attributed by _s1ege to GSH.
-The attackers were using well-known software and may have called out to others on the Internet to follow suit.
-On May 10th, @_s1ege announces @bannedoffline as a new member in the Ghost Squad crew and two days later stops tweeting from this account altogether.
+Only a portion of these had a similar behavioural profile on the network to those attributed by s1ege.
+The attackers were using well known software and may have called out to others on the Internet to follow suit.
+On May 10th @_s1ege announces @bannedoffline as a new member in the Ghost Squad collective and two days later stops tweeting from this account altogether.

 Technical Analysis Of Attacks